Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 ### <a name="input_azure_files_authentication"></a> [azure\_files\_authentication](#input\_azure\_files\_authentication)

 Description: - `directory_type` - (Required) Specifies the directory service used.
 Possible values are `AADDS`, `AD` and `AADKERB`.
+- `default_share_level_permission` - (Optional) Specifies the default share level permissions applied to all users.
+Possible values are StorageFileDataSmbShareReader, StorageFileDataSmbShareContributor, StorageFileDataSmbShareElevatedContributor, or None.

 ---
 `active_directory` block supports the following: